artemqq5/SimpleNote/README.md

 The main functions of the application:
 - Create in one click
-- Editing without confirmation, when the user changes the note itself, the data is automatically saved;
+- Editing without confirmation, when the user changes the note itself, the data is automatically saved
-- Deleting a note by swiping to the left;
+- Deleting a note by swiping to the left

 Uses of technology:
 - Dagger 2 (Hilt)